Filippo Berio: Controversy

 Class action lawsuits were filed against the company in 2015 alleging that the Berio oil was not entitled to the ‘extra virgin’ label and was misleadingly labelled "Imported from Italy”, with the actual origins hidden in fine print.
+That year, Bertolli was sued for the same issue.
+The result of the case was a settlement wherein consumers could claim "$2 [to] $5 without proof of purchase, or $0.50 per bottle with proof of purchase" of Filippo Berio extra virgin olive oil products.